sarkonovich/Alexa-Hue/README.md

 *"Alexa, launch....what are my scenes?"*

 There are a few things to keep in mind.
-First, Alexa stores groups locally, in the app, not on the bridge.
+First, the Alexa app stores groups locally, in the app, not on the bridge.
 So any scenes you created in the Alexa app will have to be recreated on the bridge.
 Second, you'll only be able to recall groups and scenes that are stored on the bridge with pronounceable names.
-Even when application store the scenes on the bridge, many  append alphanumeric strings to your scene and groups names --  "living room" becomes "living room 45hdjsldfk4", for example -- so you wouldn't be able to recall that just by asking.
+Even when an application stores the scenes on the bridge, it may append alphanumeric strings to your scene and groups names --  "living room" becomes "living room on 45hdjsldfk4", for example -- so you wouldn't be able to recall that just by asking.

+There are two solutions.

-The solution is to find an app that a) stores the scene on the bridge and b) doesn't mess with the name.
+The first is to find an app that a) stores the scene on the bridge and b) doesn't mess with the name.
 I recommend "All 4 Hue" available for [Android.](https://play.google.com/store/apps/details?id=de.renewahl.all4hue&hl=en), but I assume many others will work as well.
 (Note: the official hue app is **not** one of the them.)

+Then, add the scene name as a value in the SCENES custom slot.

-You can also save scenes from within the skill.
+Second is to save scenes from within the skill.
 Just set up the lights the way you'd like.
 Then you can say, for example:

 *"Alexa, tell....to save scene as dinner"*